LoginShield/wordpress-plugin/README.txt

 === LoginShield for WordPress ===
 Contributors: jbuhacoff
 Donate link: https://loginshield.com/
-Tags: authentication, login, 2-factor, 2fa, phishing, anti-phishing, password, password-less, security Requires at least: 4.4
+Tags: authentication, login, 2-factor, 2fa, phishing, anti-phishing, password, passwordless, password-less, security, mitm Requires at least: 4.4
 Tested up to: 5.7
 Requires PHP: 5.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Stable tag: v1.0.12
+Stable tag: v1.0.13

 LoginShield for WordPress is a more secure login for WordPress sites.
 It's easy to use and protects users against password and phishing attacks.

 == Description ==

 [LoginShield](https://loginshield.com) is an authentication system that features one-tap login, digital signatures, strong multi-factor authentication, and phishing protection.
+This is a passwordless login solution.
+Login with one tap instead of a password!

 LoginShield for WordPress replaces the login page with the following secure sequence: